ReginaGyimesi/people-safety-app-server/README.md

         ├── test_05-neighbours_scot.R
         ├── test_06-neighbours_en.R

 This folder includes the test files for the neighbouring areas.

-The tests can be started by running
+The tests can be started by running:
 ```
 testthat::test_dir("tests")
 ```